Effect of spacetime geometry on neutrino oscillations

-We note here that fermions in a weak doublet should have the same coupling to torsion.
-So for example, $\lambda_L$ should be the same for electron and $\nu_e$\,.
-Similarly, $u$ and $d$ quarks, and thus protons and neutrons, should have the same $\lambda_L$\,.
+{In the absence of flavor mixing,} fermions in a weak doublet should have the same coupling to torsion.
+For example, $u$ and $d$ quarks, and thus protons and neutrons, should have the same $\lambda_L$\,.
 But $\lambda_R$ can be different for different fermions, so the $\lambda_V$ and $\lambda_A$ in Eq.~(\ref{V-A}) can be different for different fermions in general.